capnproto/capnproto/doc/cxx.md

 As of this writing, the file is not automatically installed anywhere, but in the future it will be.

+## Dynamic Reflection

+Sometimes you want to write generic code that operates on arbitrary types, iterating over the fields or looking them up by name.
+For example, you might want to write code that encodes arbitrary Cap'n Proto types in JSON format.
+This requires something like "reflection", but C++ does not offer reflection.
+Also, you might even want to operate on types that aren't compiled into the binary at all, but only discovered at runtime.

+The C++ API supports inspecting schemas at runtime via the interface defined in `capnproto/schema.h`, and dynamically reading and writing instances of arbitrary types via `capnproto/dynamic.h`.
+Here's the example from the beginning of this file written in

 ## Reference

 The runtime library contains lots of useful features not described on this page.
 For now, the